-I am a big fan of Archie Cochrane, who said many wise things in his lifetime.
-One of them has become known as Cochrane’s aphorism, and I wanted to mention this as a brief addendum to the page on my work on questioning screening.
+I am a big fan of Archie Cochrane, who said many wise things, and one of them has become known as Cochrane’s aphorism.
+I wanted to mention this as a brief addendum to the page on my work on questioning screening.

 Cochrane is known by many for his emphasis on the value of randomised controlled trials (RCTs).
 He argued that these provide the most reliable kind of evidence when it comes to assessing whether a drug or intervention is effective.
 I wholeheartedly agree, although from time to time I get concerned that some of those who claim to promote evidence-based practice have forgotten the importance of matching the research method to the question, which can mean that the RCT is sometimes inappropriately endowed with a status which it cannot live up to (Here, I explain my position in a fairy story…).

 But Cochrane’s concern did not begin and end with the effectiveness of treatments.
 One of his overarching concerns related to the use of resources.
 He argued that, because resources are limited, we should use them effectively and equitably, with an emphasis on forms of health care which have been shown to be effective in properly designed studies.
 Because of this, Cochrane was also concerned that health professionals should not be unnecessarily ordering tests unless their results were truly needed.
 Hence his aphorism:

 “Before ordering a test, decide what you will do if it is (1) positive or (2) negative.
 If both answers are the same, don’t take the test.”

 I first met an idea similar to this when I was a student midwife, through something that one of my mentors used to say.
 I have no idea whether the midwife concerned had encountered Cochrane or his teachings.
 Either way, her application of this was wider than in tests that were ‘ordered’ because sometimes, as we were about to talk to a woman about a screening test such as vaginal examination, she would ask me: